krrgit/CodePath-iOS101-Capstone/README.md

 * User can view statistics about their workout over time
 * When new log is added, entries are predicted based on trends
 * User can enter notes on a certain, log, workout, or routine day
+* User can add comments to a log

 ### 2. Screen Archetypes

 - [ ] [Log Screen]
 * User can add the different days of their routine
-* User can add the workouts per routine
 * User can input a log for a certain day
 * User can input the set, reps, and weight for a exercise
 * User can delete a log of a certain day
 * User can add notes on a certain workout log
+* User can add comments to a log

+- [ ] [Compose Split Screen]
+* User can add a new split
+* User can edit a current split
+* User can add/remove/disable exercises in the split

 - [ ] [Graph Screen]
 * User can view their progress as a graph
 * User can change the display of the graph (Reps x Weights, Weights)

 - [ ] [Statistics Screen]
 * User can view statistics about their workout over time
-- [ ] [Notes Screen]
-* User can enter notes on a certain, log, workout, or routine day

 ### 3. Navigation